 Most Googled: What do Germans eat at Christmas?

-Christmas is around the corner and, although 2020 has left a lot to be desired, we all owe it to ourselves to try and enjoy the festive season.
-So, in this episode of Most Googled, we thought we’d provide a little inspiration for your Christmas cooking and answer the question: What do Germans eat at Christmas?
+Christmas is around the corner!
+In this edition of Most Googled, we thought we’d provide a little inspiration for your Christmas cooking and answer the question: What do Germans eat at Christmas?

 Christmas food in Germany